sciZer0/7/v/README.md

 The Vote blockchain ideally solves this problem from day one.

 <h3 align="center">Problem 4</h3>

-The problem 4 is that, for now, in the industry, there is the mainstream wrong belief that only one single approach is for a blockchain to build up its "51% attack" resistance:
+The problem 4 is that, for now, in the industry, there is the mainstream wrong belief that there is only one single way  for a blockchain to build up its "51% attack" resistance:

-**the more nodes in a network, the more resilient this network is to a 51% attack.**
+**the more nodes in a blockchain, the more resilient this blockchain is to a 51% attack.**

-At the same time, the increase in a number of nodes doesn't increase the blockchain's bandwidth proportionally, if ever.
+At the same time, the increase in a number of nodes in a blockchain doesn't increase the blockchain's bandwidth proportionally, if ever.

-The approach means that increasing overhead (efficiency) is the target for each of the existing blockchains.
+Actually, such a way means that increasing overhead (efficiency) is the target for each of the existing blockchains.

 Ideally, a blockchain must use another, more efficient way to build up its "51% attack" resistance, remaining truly-decentralized and truly-democratic.

 The Vote blockchain ideally solves this problem from day one.

 <h3 align="center">Problem 5</h3>